Annual Practising Certificate (APC)

 The standard APC year is 1 April until 31 March.
 Your scope of practice will be endorsed on the APC.

 The Registrar will issue an APC if they believe that there are no reasons to refer the application to the Podiatrists Board under section 27 (1).
-The Registrar may decline to issue an Annual Practising Certificate if satisfied that any information included in the application is false or misleading.
+The Registrar may decline to issue an APC if satisfied that any information included in the application is false or misleading.

 There are a number of grounds set out in the HPCA Act that may lead to the APC being restricted namely: